urbit/old-urbit.org/_posts/2013-08-22-Chapter-4-syntax.markdown

 	[%foo %bar %baz %moo]

 This leaves only one question: indentation.
-Since space is not significant (even linebreaks are irrelevant - the newline is just another space), the use of whitespace in tall forms is purely a matter of style.
-Style is very important, however!
+Since space is not significant (in tall mode, linebreaks are irrelevant - the newline is just another space), the use of whitespace in tall forms is purely a matter of style.
+Style is very important!

 The first law of Hoon indentation style is that all tall indentation is in two-space increments.
 (Tabs are illegal.
 If you pollute a Hoon file with ASCII 9, not only will it not parse, but thugs in ski masks will kick down your door and shoot you.
 You laugh!
-Try it!)
+Try it, knave!)
 Single spaces are for wide only.

 The second law of Hoon indentation is that everything in the kernel is good indentation style.
 Or at least if it's not, it